 Back in 2008 i became a little nostalgic and bought a Rega Planar 2 with the green logo and an AT-95 cartridge for £145, at a time before there was any proper vinyl interest around.
 I enjoyed playing with this for a couple of years while searching for and purchasing second hand records, before a desire to upgrade my amplifier and cd player led to a sale, and another clear out of records.
-This was probably a close runner up for the worst hifi decision i have made, and i really should have stored and kept this nice table for occasional use, particularly as i really liked the bright green logo style.
-At this point though new or re-releases on vinyl were still quite rare and i had decided to shrink my hifi footprint.
+I really should have stored and kept this nice table for occasional use, particularly as i really liked the bright green logo style, but at this point new or re-releases on vinyl were still rare and i had decided to shrink my hifi footprint.

-After setting everything up and learning about cartridge alignments, I have been really surprised how good this deck sounds, it gives my much more expensive cd player a proper fight, and some vinyl i picked up so far, both original or newer 180g ones actually do sound better and more vibrant than my cd version.
-I am not going to say it is a better format every time, as it is probably more down to the recording transfer, however for the outlay this Rega is an item i am really enjoying, and it has rekindled by love of playing music.
+After setting everything up and learning about cartridge alignments, I was surprised how good this deck sounds, it gives my much more expensive cd player a proper fight, and some vinyl i picked up so far, both original or newer 180g ones actually do sound better and more vibrant than my cd version.
+I am not going to say it is a better format every time, as it is probably more down to the recording transfer, however for the outlay i am really enjoying the turntable, and it rekindled by love of playing music.